Citizen Kane (1941) Director: Orson Welles

 Citizen Kane is a simple story about a formerly grandiose newspaper magnate who retires to his vast and shadowy castle, “Xanadu,” after a long and eventful life (not un-ironically mirroring the life of William Randolph Hearst).
 At the ominous outset of the film, Kane dies and his last word is: “rosebud.”
 It is snowing outside his castle and he drops a small snow globe which crashes and breaks.
 After his death, a group of reporters try to pin down the meaning and significance of his enigmatic last word.
-The rest of the film is told through a compelling series of five flashbacks with the people who were closest to Kane during his life, and the newsreels publish the highlights of Kane’s life.
+The rest of the film is told through a compelling series of five flashbacks with people who were close with Kane during his lifetime.
+Newsreels publish the highlights of Kane’s life.
 First, is Kane’s now-alcoholic wife who runs a nightclub but she refuses to talk so the main reporter, Jerry Thompson, goes to read a banker’s memoir in his archives (the childhood guardian of Kane) that tells the story of Kane’s impoverished childhood in Colorado.
 A gold mine is discovered on his family’s property so Kane is sent away to be educated.
-We get an image of Kane sledding in the snow moments before he is sent away.
+We are offered an image of Kane sledding in the snow moments before he is sent away.
 At age 25 (Orson Welles’s age upon completing the film), Kane gains full control of his trust fund and becomes a newspaper businessman with lofty ideals, but he quickly engages in shifty yellow journalism and alienates himself from those closest to him.
 During the stock market decline of 1929 he loses a controlling interest in his newspaper.
 Next, Thompson interviews Kane’s business manager who provides the story of Kane’s dramatic rise in the newspapers and his marriage to the niece of the President of the United States.
 Then, Thompson interviews Kane’s estranged best friend from his retirement home.
 He tells the story of Kane’s declining marriage and his affair with Susan, a singer, as well as Kane’s run for Governor of New York.
 Kane’s friend was also an employee at his newspaper in Chicago.
 However, his affair is discovered, ending his political career.
-Kane then pushes his lover (and now wife) into an operatic singing career, but his friend writes a terrible review which is dramatically discovered and completed and printed by Kane, himself (after he fires his friend).
+Kane then pushes his lover (and now wife) into an operatic singing career, but his friend writes a terrible review which is dramatically discovered and printed by Kane, himself (after he fires his friend).
 Lastly, Thompson interviews Susan, Kane’s second wife.
-She tells the story of how she eventually left Kane after her failed operatic career, her isolation at Xanadu, and her attempted suicide.
+She tells the story of how she eventually left Kane following her failed operatic career, her isolation at Xanadu, and her attempted suicide.
 Kane begins violently destroying her room but he is brought back to balance when he sees a snow globe and is reminded of “rosebud.”
 Kane lives out his later years alone and depressed.

 Citizen Kane is a perfect film in just about every way: a riveting story, impeccable cinematography, inspiring but simple effects, and a genius young director.
 Welles and Gregg Toland’s cinematography is nothing short of brilliant: the camera moves effortlessly and ominously, visual story-telling with numerous scenes combined into the same moment, and the hazy, lighting that is lifted directly from German Expressionist cinema.
 Citizen Kane is the quintessential cinematic masterpiece.